planta7/servant/CONTRIBUTING.md

 # Contribution Guidelines

-We'd love your contributions to `serve`.
+We'd love your contributions to `servant`.
 Please review the following guidelines before contributing.
 Also, feel free to propose changes to these guidelines by updating this file and submitting a pull request.

 * [I have a question...](#have-a-question)